dgheig/API-2021-SMTP/README.md

-# SMTP
+## RES/API - Labo 4 - SMTP

-This is a multi-threaded server.
+Authors: Jean Gachet, David Gallay, Yanick Thomann

-We need privilegied permissions to run a server with a port below 1025, in our case port 25.
+---

-## Description
+## Project Description

-This project goals is to practice implementing a RFC.
-In this case, the [SMTP RFC 5321](https://datatracker.ietf.org/doc/html/rfc5321).
+This project is a prank email program implementing the [SMTP RFC 5321](https://datatracker.ietf.org/doc/html/rfc5321).

 This repository implements a minimal SMTP Client.
-The client will, given a configuration file, send prank emails by SMTP: Groups are formed from a email list.
-For each group, on email will be used as the apparent sender and the others as the receivers of the prank message.
+The client will, given a configuration file, send prank emails by SMTP.
+The configuration file defines a file containing email addresses and a message folder.
+A user defined number of groups will be formed using the email address file.
+For each group, one email address will be used as the apparent sender and the others as the receivers of the prank message.
+The message folder contains messages as text files.
+Messages can be chosen at random by the program, or defined manually by the user, and will be used as email body for a specific group.

 This repository also includes: